laravel-enso/documentation/docs/backend/helpers.md

 - Provides decimal-safe arithmetic helpers built on BCMath.
 - Includes utility services for JSON reading, object wrapping, disk-size formatting, loan rates, pricing, chunk sizing, and factory resolution.
-- Provides Eloquent and request traits for active state, cent-based persistence, request-key normalization, morph-map handling, observer cascading, and touch propagation.
+- Provides Eloquent and request traits for active state, request-key normalization, morph-map handling, observer cascading, and touch propagation.
+- Provides a relation-load guard trait for resources and serializers that must fail fast when expected Eloquent relations were not eager loaded.
 - Includes casts for encrypted strings and JSON-backed object payloads.
 - Ships helper enums for VAT rates and payment methods.
 - Provides ecosystem-level helper exceptions and a JSON-friendly `EnsoException`.